On the approximation capability of GNNs in node classification/regression tasks: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{rel_work}, some related work is described.
 Notation and basic concepts are introduced in Section~\ref{notation}, while Section~\ref{main_results} presents the main contribution of this paper.
-Finally, Section~\ref{ConcFut} collects some conclusions and presents future perspectives.
+In Section \ref{section_experiments}, we present the experiments conducted to validate our theoretical results.
+Finally, Section~\ref{ConcFut} gives some conclusive remarks and presents future perspectives.
 To make the reading more fluid, the proofs are collected in the Appendix.